 This discussion of the local political economy of drinking water provision reveals the constraints on community water systems that affect their performance when confronting drought hazards.
 Fragmentation in responsibility for drinking water contributes to disparities in drought vulnerability, preparation, and response across households and across communities.

 Researchers: Gregory Pierce, Kelly Trumbull, Peter Roquemore, and many others

 This assessment provides foundational information and recommendations to guide the state to achieve the Human Right to Water.
 The results illustrate the breadth and depth of challenges to safe and affordable water supply provision across system types in California.

 Researchers: Gregory Pierce and Silvia R. González

-With sponsorship from First 5 LA, LCI is carrying out several research and program development activities to support implementation of Assembly Bill (AB) 2370.
+With sponsorship from First 5 LA, LCI conducted several research and program development activities to support implementation of Assembly Bill (AB) 2370.
 AB 2370, approved by California lawmakers in 2018, establishes requirements for testing lead exposure in drinking water in child day care facilities.
-Our work will include:
+Our work included:

 - helping to analyze the likely extent of lead issues in daycare facilities under different testing threshold level scenarios;

 - hosting convenings of policy, advocacy, and community stakeholders in Los Angeles County featuring lessons learned from the lead testing in schools program, and

 - analyzing existing water use practices and perceptions among daycare facilities to inform program design.